moonwave99/playa/site/data/pages/about.md

 ---
 Playa is a **digital audio files player** for desktop, developed using web technologies inside the [Electron][electron] framework.

-It is my reconciliation with development after a long break, since I devoted my time to learn music.
-Why have I chosen such an anachronistic project, in this era of streamable eternal present?
+It is my reconciliation with development after a long break, since I decided to devote my life to music.
+Why have I chosen such an anachronistic project, in this streamable era of eternal present?

-Because I am an avid collector of digital music (as much as I am [of physical one][discogs]), and I spent a considerable amount of temporal and mental resources in order to organise it.
-I like to enjoy things I care for.
+Because I am an avid collector of digital music (as much as I am [of physical one][discogs]), and I spent a considerable amount of temporal and mental resources in order to organise it; I like to enjoy things I care for.

-On this website I want to share my train of thought and the solutions I found to the problems I am encountering, rather than merely promoting a piece of software that I do not intend to earn my living on.
-Unless somebody is willing to sponsor me of course.
+On this website I want to share my train of thought and the solutions I found to the problems I am encountering, rather than merely promoting a piece of software that I do not intend to earn my living on - unless somebody is willing to sponsor me of course.

 ## Life before Playa